theappbusiness/TABResourceLoader/README.md

 ## Creating your own services and operations

-At the moment the only service provided is the `NetworkJSONResourceService`.
+At the moment the only service provided is the `NetworkDataResourceService`.
 This will change in future updates where it may be relevant to ship this library with more default services.
 In the meantime the user can create they own service by conforming to `ResourceServiceType`.
 Similarly, even though the `ResourceOperation` may cater for most needs the developer can choose to have their own resource operation that conforms to `ResourceOperationType`.

 ## Author